Google Analytics - An introduction for PR teams

 Every touchpoint in a visitor’s unique online journey matters.
 And PR professionals cannot personalize messaging unless we understand their digital behavior and interaction with our brand and market.

-Attribution modeling in GA is a system which credits channels responsible for conversions and ROI.
+Attribution modeling in GA is a system that credits channels responsible for conversions and ROI.
 This makes analyzing visitor journeys easier by providing insights on events that guide the target audience from brand exposure, awareness, acceptance to action.

 There are six GA attribution models used to map the buyer journey until a visitor converts and takes the desired action.